Polynomial Lawvere Logic: Abstract

 \section{Abstract}

-In this paper, we study Polynomial Lawvere logic ($\pl$), a logic on the quantale of the extended positive reals, developed for reasoning about metric spaces. $\pl$ is appropriate for encoding quantitative reasoning principles, such as quantitative equational logic. $\pl$ formulas include the polynomial functions on the extended positive reals, and its judgements include inequalities between polynomials.

-We present an inference system for $\pl$ and prove a series of completeness and incompleteness results relying and the Krivine-Stengle Positivstellensatz (a variant of Hilbert's Nullstellensatz) including completeness for finitely axiomatisable $\pl$ theories.
+We study Polynomial Lawvere logic ($\pl$), a logic defined over the Lawvere quantale of extended positive reals with sum as tensor, to which we add multiplication, thereby obtaining a semiring structure. $\pl$ is designed for complex quantitative reasoning, allowing judgements that express inequalities between polynomials on the extended positive reals.
+We introduce a deduction system and demonstrate its expressiveness by deriving a classical result from probability theory relating the Kantorovich and the total variation distances.
+Although the deductive system is not complete in general, we achieve completeness for finitely axiomatizable theories.
+The proof of completeness relies on the Krivine-Stengle Positivstellensatz (a variant of Hilbert's Nullstellensatz).

-We also study complexity results both for both $\pl$ and its affine fragment ($\al$).
-We demonstrate that the satisfiability of a finite set of judgements is NP-complete in $\al$ and in PSPACE for $\pl$; and that deciding the semantical consequence from a finite set of judgements is co-NP complete in $\al$ and in PSPACE in $\pl$.
+Additionally, we provide new complexity results, both for $\pl$ and its affine fragment $\al$, regarding two decision problems: satisfiability of a set of judgements and semantical consequence from a set of judgements.
+The former is NP-complete in $\al$ and in PSPACE for $\pl$; the latter is co-NP complete in $\al$ and in PSPACE for $\pl$.